4d/docs/docs/Users/handling_users_groups.md

 Distributing access to the plug-ins lets you control the use of the licenses you possess for these plug-ins.
 Any users that do not belong to the access group of a plug-in cannot load this plug-in.

-You can also restrict the use of the 4D Client Web server and SOAP server via the plug-in access area.
+> Used licenses remain attached to 4D user accounts in the group for the whole 4D session.

 The “Plug-in” area on the Groups page of the tool box lists all the plug-ins loaded by the 4D application.
 To give a group access to a plug-in, you simply need to check the corresponding option.